-In a comprehensive column for the conservative Bulwark, attorney Philip Rotner examined the multiple legal perils Donald Trump is facing after he leaves office and suggested federal authorities should indict the president -- if warranted -- even if he pardons himself.
+In a comprehensive column for the conservative Bulwark, attorney Philip Rotner examined the multiple legal perils Donald Trump is facing after he leaves office before suggesting federal authorities should indict the president -- if warranted -- even if he pardons himself.

-As Rotner writes, and has been well documented, the president would lose his immunity from prosecution at the state level once he leaves office but federal crimes is a completely different matter.
+As Rotner writes, and has been well documented, the president will lose his immunity from prosecution at the state level once he leaves office but federal crimes is a completely different matter.

 As former federal prosecutors Donald Ayers and Dennis Afergut wrote in USA Today, should Trump self-pardon, "... its legality will be decided in the Supreme Court if Trump were indicted" for federal crimes.

 Ar Rotner explained, Justice Department officials -- without interference from the incoming Biden administration -- should make the call whether the president committed indictable crimes and then proceed to file charges regardless of a possible self-pardon -- then let the courts decide whether they can proceed.

 Put simply, he wrote, if the president hands himself an all-encompassing pardon all bets should be off."